ieeeupsb/workshop_ESP8266/content/ex2.md

 server.on("/coolstuff.html", serveWebpage);
 ```

-This funtion runs when you access the webpage, therefore if you want to, you can put a <code>digitalWrite()</code> function call here so that when you access the page it turn a pin ON or OFF.
+This funtion runs when you access the webpage, therefore if you want to, you can put a <code>digitalWrite()</code> function call here so that when you access the page it turns a pin ON or OFF.

 Example:
 ```c++
 server.on("/on", [](){